4. ISFP – The Artist

-As an ISFP, your primary mode of living is focused internally, where you deal with things according to how you feel about them, or how they fit into your value system.
+- Your primary mode of living is focused internally, where you deal with things according to how you feel about them, or how they fit into your value system.

-ISFPs live in the world of sensation possibilities.
+1. ISFPs live in a world of sensation possibilities.
 They are keenly in tune with the way things look, taste, sound, feel and smell.
-They have a strong aesthetic appreciation for art, and are likely to be artists in some form, because they are unusually gifted at creating and composing things which will strongly affect the senses.
+They have a strong aesthetic appreciation for art and are likely to be artists in some form because they are unusually gifted at creating and composing things which will strongly affect the senses.
 They have a strong set of values, which they strive to consistently meet in their lives.
 They need to feel as if they’re living their lives in accordance with what they feel is right, and will rebel against anything which conflicts with that goal.
 They’re likely to choose jobs and careers which allow them the freedom of working towards the realization of their value-oriented personal goals.

-ISFPs tend to be quiet and reserved, and difficult to get to know well.
-They hold back their ideas and opinions except from those who they are closest to.
+2. ISFPs tend to be quiet and reserved, and difficult to get to know well.
+They hold back their ideas and opinions except those who they are closest to.
 They are likely to be kind, gentle and sensitive in their dealings with others.
-They are interested in contributing to people’s sense of well-being and happiness, and will put a great deal of effort and energy into tasks which they believe in.
+They are interested in contributing to people’s sense of well-being and happiness and will put a great deal of effort and energy into tasks which they believe in.

-ISFPs have a strong affinity for aesthetics and beauty.
-They’re likely to be animal lovers, and to have a true appreciation for the beauties of nature.
-They’re original and independent, and need to have personal space.
+3. ISFPs have a strong affinity for aesthetics and beauty.
+They’re likely to be animal lovers and to have a true appreciation for the beauties of nature.
+They’re original and independent and need to have personal space.
 They value people who take the time to understand the ISFP, and who support the ISFP in pursuing their goals in their own, unique way.
 People who don’t know them well may see their unique way of life as a sign of carefree light-heartedness, but the ISFP actually takes life very seriously, constantly gathering specific information and shifting it through their value systems, in search for clarification and underlying meaning.

-ISFPs have no desire to lead or control others, just as they have no desire to be led or controlled by others.
-They need space and time alone to evaluate the circumstances of their life against their value system, and are likely to respect other people’s needs for the same.
+7. ISFPs have no desire to lead or control others, just as they have no desire to be led or controlled by others.
+They need space and time alone to evaluate the circumstances of their life against their value system and are likely to respect other people’s needs for the same.

-The ISFP has many special gifts for the world, especially in the areas of creating artistic sensation, and selflessly serving others.
+9. The ISFP has many special gifts for the world, especially in the areas of creating artistic sensation, and selflessly serving others.
 Life is not likely to be extremely easy for the ISFP, because they take life so seriously, but they have the tools to make their lives and the lives of those close to them richly rewarding experiences.

 Jungian functional preference ordering:

-INFJ – The Protector
+5. INFJ – The Protector

 (Introverted Intuition with Extraverted Feeling)

 - Your secondary mode is external, where you deal with things according to how you feel about them, or how they fit with your personal value system.

-INFJs place great importance on havings things orderly and systematic in their outer world.
+2. INFJs place great importance on havings things orderly and systematic in their outer world.
 They put a lot of energy into identifying the best system for getting things done, and constantly define and re-define the priorities in their lives.
 On the other hand, INFJs operate within themselves on an intuitive basis which is entirely spontaneous.
 They know things intuitively, without being able to pinpoint why, and without detailed knowledge of the subject at hand.
 They are usually right, and they usually know it.
-Consequently, INFJs put a tremendous amount of faith into their instincts and intuitions.
-This is something of a conflict between the inner and outer worlds, and may result in the INFJ not being as organized as other Judging types tend to be.
+Consequently, INFJs put a tremendous amount of faith in their instincts and intuitions.
+This is something of a conflict between the inner and outer worlds and may result in the INFJ not being as organized as other Judging types tend to be.
 Or we may see some signs of disarray in an otherwise orderly tendency, such as a consistently messy desk.

-INFJs have uncanny insight into people and situations.
+3. INFJs have uncanny insight into people and situations.
 They get “feelings” about things and intuitively understand them.
 As an extreme example, some INFJs report experiences of a psychic nature, such as getting strong feelings about there being a problem with a loved one, and discovering later that they were in a car accident.
 This is the sort of thing that other types may scorn and scoff at, and the INFJ themself does not really understand their intuition at a level which can be verbalized.
 Consequently, most INFJs are protective of their inner selves, sharing only what they choose to share when they choose to share it.
 They are deep, complex individuals, who are quite private and typically difficult to understand.
-INFJs hold back part of themselves, and can be secretive.
+INFJs hold back part of themselves and can be secretive.

-But the INFJ is as genuinely warm as they are complex.
+4. But the INFJ is as genuinely warm as they are complex.
 INFJs hold a special place in the heart of people who they are close to, who are able to see their special gifts and depth of caring.
-INFJs are concerned for people’s feelings, and try to be gentle to avoid hurting anyone.
+INFJs are concerned about people’s feelings, and try to be gentle to avoid hurting anyone.
 They are very sensitive to conflict, and cannot tolerate it very well.
 Situations which are charged with conflict may drive the normally peaceful INFJ into a state of agitation or charged anger.
-They may tend to internalize conflict into their bodies, and experience health problems when under a lot of stress.
+They may tend to internalize conflict into their bodies and experience health problems when under a lot of stress.

-INFJ is a natural nurturer; patient, devoted and protective.
+6. INFJ is a natural nurturer; patient, devoted and protective.
 They make loving parents and usually have strong bonds with their offspring.
-They have high expectations of their children, and push them to be the best that they can be.
+They have high expectations of their children and push them to be the best that they can be.
 This can sometimes manifest itself in the INFJ being hard-nosed and stubborn.
 But generally, children of an INFJ get devoted and sincere parental guidance, combined with deep caring.

-In the workplace, the INFJ usually shows up in areas where they can be creative and somewhat independent.
+7. In the workplace, the INFJ usually shows up in areas where they can be creative and somewhat independent.
 They have a natural affinity for art, and many excel in the sciences, where they make use of their intuition.
 INFJs can also be found in service-oriented professions.
 They are not good at dealing with minutia or very detailed tasks.
-The INFJ will either avoid such things, or else go to the other extreme and become enveloped in the details to the extent that they can no longer see the big picture.
+The INFJ will either avoid such things or else go to the other extreme and become enveloped in the details to the extent that they can no longer see the big picture.
 An INFJ who has gone the route of becoming meticulous about details may be highly critical of other individuals who are not.

-The INFJ individual is gifted in ways that other types are not.
+8. The INFJ individual is gifted in ways that other types are not.
 Life is not necessarily easy for the INFJ, but they are capable of great depth of feeling and personal achievement.

 Jungian functional preference ordering: